riannemcc/fantasy-netball2/README.md

 - fix purge so in tailwind.config so it does what it's meant to.
 Last time tried to change to js files, stopped all tailwing styles from building in production
 - use tailwind to position homepage image
-- move out some of the lements from the pages into separate components
+- move out some of the elements from the pages into separate components
-- why is next auth email sign in making you click link multiple times
-- facebook login dosnt work
-- burger menu isn't lcosing once you cklick option
+- burger menu isn't closing once you click option

+CURRENT ISSUES:

+- next-auth -> doesn't recognise email sign in link first time - it redirects straight back to log in page rather than going to profile, have to do it multiple times.
+  -> facebook log in doesn't work, unstable app?
+- passport auth -> you can sign up and log in, but profile doesn;'t recognise session
+- need to understand how to add a field to user document in mongodb, for team selection